bobleynse/NLR-A1/README.md

 # NLR-A1
-A UvA group project for Machine Learning and Decision Making
+A UvA group project for Machine Learning and Decision Making.
+We used a project by https://github.com/mahmoudmohsen213/airs

 ## Tools
 - Python 3.6.7